-“Going digital allows us to provide greater access and affordability benefits over what might be called the broken print model.
+“Going digital allows us to provide greater access and affordability benefits to students.
 We have engaged in a number of conversations with senior leaders at the state level and institutional level and believe there will be a drastic shift towards this type of lower cost access.”

 Andy Gates, VP of Institutional Learning Solutions

 “Our students were successful from the very beginning.
 By providing course materials on the first day of class, or even earlier, we started seeing a lot of success, allowing retention to increase, and better GPA’s.”